 According to a 2011 study by the Argonne National Laboratory, it takes 2.7 gallons of water for every gallon of ethanol produced.
 This amount is over 50% lower than the amount needed 10 years earlier.

 In comparison, the same study showed that water usage for the production of a gallon of crude oil is between 2.1 to 5.4 gallons of water.
 It has to be noted that this the water usage for on-shore crude oil produced in the United States.
 Including water usage for refining, the water usage range increases to 3.6 to 7 gallons of water for a gallon of crude oil.

-Since 40.2 percent (as of 2013) of the crude oil consumed in the United States is imported, it’s important to note the water usage in crude oil production from the Canadian oil-sands and from Saudi Arabia differ.
+Since some of the crude oil consumed in the United States is imported, it’s important to note the water usage in crude oil production from the Canadian oil-sands and from Saudi Arabia differ.
 For the Canadian oil-sands, the study found that it takes 2.8 to 6.5 gallons to produce one gallon of crude oil while in Saudi Arabia, it takes 2.9 to 6.1 gallons for a gallon of crude oil.
 The study can be found here.

 It’s worth noting that ethanol producers are constantly seeking methods in reducing water usage in the production process.